alecbmy/webdev-cheatsheet/README.md

 Overview

-Welcome to the Web Dev Cheatsheets repository!
+Welcome to the Web Dev Cheatsheet repository!
 This project is a comprehensive reference cheat sheet for HTML and CSS.
 It's designed to help web developers quickly find and reference HTML tags, table elements, and attributes.
 More content will be added to these cheat sheets in the future to cover a wider range of topics and provide an even more valuable resource.

 Features